Space Tech and Hyperbaric Tech: Technological Cousins

 We compress with air and breath oxygen through a mask.
 The mask is called a “built in breathing system” mask, or “BIBS” mask, and receives pure oxygen via a specially designed hose and valve system and then vents outside the chamber when the occupant breathes out breath which still contains high concentrations of oxygen.
 Not dissimilar to test pilot and high altitude pilots masks.
 This maintains a normal air environment in the chamber eliminating fire risk.
 We also don’t allow unapproved or improperly designed electrical equipment in the chamber as well as other potential ignition sources.
 The lessons learned in diving and hyperbarics are echoed in the lessons learned during the Apollo One mission.

-A list of items forbidden in the chamber can be found on the download page for interests sake.
+A printout version of a list of items forbidden in the chamber can be found on the download page for interests sake.

 Further information on the importance of pressure and gas exchange in the lungs can be found in the overview and also the upcoming training and operations manual currently being written.
 This physiology of gas exchange and breathing is in essence the same physiology, and the physic is the same physics, employed in aerospace and space exploration as well as the exploration of the deep ocean.